Komal-pandey04/EcoTech/README.md

 1. Download the project files.
 2. Install the required dependencies.
 3. Run the application.
-4. Open it in your browser and start using EcoTrack.
+4. Open it in your browser and start using EcoTech.